 - Signal on an input

-- From a master gateway's override function
+- Signal from a system unit

 - Internal time schedule

 The "night displacement" function should not be used when regulation with the override function "P0-optimisation" is performed.
 (Here the override function will itself adapt the suction pressure to the max. permissible).